Home Features Explore Munros Munro Map Reviews Get the App

 How difficult is Geal chàrn (Laggan) to climb?

 Geal chàrn (Laggan) is rated Hard (difficulty 4/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 4 available routes.